-One of your days, be sure to hop on the Viñales Hop on Hop off bus to explore the sites in the area.
+One of your days, be sure to hop on the Viñales Hop on Hop off the bus to explore the sites in the area.
 Los Jasmines offers you the most spectacular view you can get of Viñales Valley so even if you don’t get off anywhere else, make sure you stop here.

-The bus gives you a chance to check out tobacco plantations, adventure parks, caves and a mural painting.
+The bus gives you a chance to check out tobacco plantations, adventure parks, caves, and a mural painting.
 It’s worth the $5CUC per person and the ticket lasts all day.

 This amount of time also gives you the option of taking a day trip to either Cayo Jutias or Cayo Levisa for a glimpse at some of Cuba’s famous white sands and turquoise water.
 Day trips are easily booked from the Cubacan Travel Agency opposite the town square and vary in cost.

-At the time of this writing a day trip to Cayo Jutias cost $20CUC per person and a day trip to Cayo Levisa cost $29CUC per person including lunch and a welcome drink.
+At the time of this writing, a day trip to Cayo Jutias cost $20CUC per person and a day trip to Cayo Levisa cost $29CUC per person including lunch and a welcome drink.

-No worries, most casa particulars will serve you drinks and home cooked Cuban food right on your balcony.
+No worries, most casa particulars will serve you drinks and home-cooked Cuban food right on your balcony.
 No need to wander into town or leave the casa if you don’t want to.
 Your Cuba itinerary can play out in exactly the way you want it to.

 4 days in Trinidad

 However, there are shorter ways to navigate this route.
 The Cubacan Travel Agency in Viñales can arrange a Transtur bus ($37CUC) for the same price that takes 8 hours.

-One you arrive in Trinidad, prepare for a lot of walking.
+Once you arrive in Trinidad, prepare for a lot of walking.
 The town isn’t particularly big but it is hilly and the cobblestone streets alone give you a good workout.

 There are many museums and a variety of lookout points to capture great photos from.
-In the evening, be sure to head out for golden hour and capture the colored houses as the sun goes down.
+In the evening, be sure to head out for the golden hour and capture the colored houses as the sun goes down.